Afghan social media war steps up with new campaign

 While Internet cafe use has sprouted in towns and cities, particularly among young people, the use of social media has mainly been confined to combating conservative cultural norms like limited women's rights, which are more difficult for mainstream media to confront without provoking a backlash.

-"Where traditional media are weak, that is where social media step in," Khalvatgar said.
+"Where traditional media is weak, that is where social media step in," Khalvatgar said.

 Some Afghan families forbid women to have social media accounts, either due to interpretations of Islam or for fear of shaming family honour.
 When women do have accounts, they often refrain from posting pictures or real names.